mahesh-hegde/jnigen_devel/README.md

   - 'com.example.in_app_java.AndroidUtils'
 ```

-The complete example can be found in [jnigen/example/in_app_java](jnigen/example/in_app_java).
-The complete example adds one more class to the configuration to demonstrate using JAR files instead of sources.
+The complete example can be found in [jnigen/example/in_app_java](jnigen/example/in_app_java), which adds few more classes to demonstrate using classes from gradle JAR and source dependencies.

 More examples can be found in [jnigen/example/](jnigen/example/).